-The duties of the Assistant Clerk (Communications) will be agreed with the Co-Clerks.
-It is not envisaged that the Assistant Clerk (Communications) will need to write minutes or sit at the table during the quarterly meetings.
+The duties of the Assistant Clerk will be agreed with the Co-Clerks and Clerk of QiY Trustees.
+It is not expected that the Assistant Clerk will need to draft minutes or sit at the table during the quarterly meetings.